Families of Perfect Tensors

 In either $\PP(4,4)$ or $\PP(4,5)$, these basis vectors have disjoint supports except the pairs $(e_j,f_j)$.
 While the Equation (\ref{Tgood}) holds for all $e_j$'s, $f_j$'s and $g_k$'s in $\PP(4,4)$ and $\PP(4,5)$, it does not hold for any $h_l$'s in $\PP(4,4)$. \end{prop normal}

-\begin{prop normal} The similar statements in Proposition \ref{resultclassical} hold for $\PP(4,4)$ and $\PP(4,5)$.
-We obtain a 16-dimensional family in $\PP(4,4)$ and a 25-dimensional family in $\PP(4,5)$ by computing the exponential of the general point $\sum_j t_jg_j$.
-Perfect tensors in these two families are locally equivalent to the two tensors corresponding to the two OLS's given at the beginning of this section respectively. \end{prop normal}
+\begin{prop} For $\PP(4,4)$ and $\PP(4,5)$, all vectors in $\mathrm{span}_{\mathbb{R}}\{g_j\mid j\}$ satisfy Equation (\ref{Tgood}).
+We obtain a 16-dimensional family in $\PP(4,4)$ and a 25-dimensional family in $\PP(4,5)$ of the form $\mathrm{exp}(\sum_j t_jg_j)$.
+Perfect tensors in these two families are locally equivalent to the two tensors corresponding to the two OLS's given at the beginning of this section respectively. \end{prop}